 I’ve learned so many fun facts about hummingbirds this summer in my quest to attract them, like this little gem:

 A hummingbird must consume approximately 1/2 of its weight in sugar daily, and the average hummingbird feeds 5-8 times per hour.
 In addition to nectar, these birds also eat many small insects and spiders, and may also sip tree sap or juice from broken fruits.

 YES.
 That’s right.
 My new best friends EAT SPIDERS.
 And I thought I couldn’t love them more.

 To make sure that I’m never out of hummingbird food for my friends, I’ve started making two quarts at a time.
 That way if they drink everything in the feeder before the Friday morning change out, I have some on hand to re-fill.
 And I don’t put it off because of the chore of making the hummingbird food… which is seriously the easiest thing in the world.
 And do NOT buy that red kool-aid powder looking stuff from the hardware store.
 And don’t put red dye in the hummingbird feeder!
 Bad, bad humans!

-Boil 1 part sugar, 4 parts water, until bubbling.
+Boil 1 part sugar, 4 parts water, until it just starts to bubble.
 Then let it cool.
 And then add the Feeder Fresh.
 And then fill your feeders.
 Also fill your jars of food so you only have to do this simple simple SIMPLE thing once or twice a month.

 Your new hummingbird friends will thank you.